We are really pleased to have been reaccredited with Healthy Schools Status.

 on the playground at breaks and lunchtimes, organising play equipment and games.

-We have spent a lovely morning as a whole school on our Autumn walk.
+We have spent a lovely morning as a whole school on our Summer walk.
 We enjoyed a 2 mile walk around our local area.

 Everyone done a fantastic job and our younger children kept up with the rest of the school.